 If your LLC or Corporation was formed outside of California but you are doing business in California, you must qualify/register your business with the California Secretary of State.
+You should qualify for California foreign qualification.

 Foreign Qualification is the process of registering your out-of-state LLC or Corporation to do business in California.
+The word, “foreign” does not indicate “other country.”
+In fact, it aligns with the other state.

 Getting Foreign Qualification will allow your LLC or Corporation to legally do business outside the state in which your business was formed.